B-Flat Blues Scale Improvisation

 In this lesson, students will learn the 12-bar blues form and explore improvising over a Bb blues using the Bb blues scale.

-- Students will be able to analyze an improvised performance.
+- Analyze an improvised performance.

-- Students will be able to play the Bb blues scale.
+- Play the Bb blues scale.

 National Core Arts Standards